 If the atom was shaped like a pudding, the alpha particles should be deflected as they pass through it because the positively charged gold pudding should repel the positive alpha particles.
 But that didn’t happen.
 Instead, most of the alpha particles passed straight through the foil as if it was empty space.

-Rutherford correctly asserted that positive charge is not evenly spread throughout an atom, but instead is concentrated in a very tiny volume he called the nucleus, which contains positively charged particles he named protons, later to be confirmed experimentally by his student James Chadwick in 1932.
+Rutherford correctly asserted that positive charge is not evenly spread throughout an atom, but instead is concentrated in a very tiny volume he called the nucleus, which contains positively charged particles he named protons.
+His student James Chadwick would later confirm the existence of neutrons in 1932.
 The rest of the atom is virtually empty space except for those pesky electrons that move randomly through it.

 The Rutherford-Bohr atomic model could explain many of the observed properties of atoms and quickly became the dominant view of the atomic structure for decades to come.
 It seemed like scientists had finally figured out the atom.
-Except no. It seems like there was always someone ready to one-up the previously expired atomic model.
+Except they didn’t.
+It looks like there was always someone ready to one-up the previously expired atomic model.